 Director of Human Resources

 Katie Sepe is the Director of Human Resources for the Naperville Park District.
-In that role, she is responsible for administering employee benefits, overseeing the risk management program, and managing recruiting efforts, compensation administration, performance appraisal process and legal compliance matters.
-Additionally, Katie represents the District on the PDRMA Claims Committee, the PDRMA Education and Training Committee, the Management Association of Illinois HR Advisory Committee and the Ribfest Steering Committee.
+In that role, she is responsible for administering employee benefits, overseeing the risk management program, managing recruiting efforts, employee onboarding, ADA compliance, compensation administration, performance appraisal process and legal compliance matters.
+Additionally, Katie represents the District on the PDRMA Program Council, PDRMA Membership Assembly, PDRMA Claims Committee, the PDRMA Education and Training Committee, the Management Association of Illinois HR Advisory Committee and the IPBC NIHII Sub-pool.
+Katie leads the IPRA Salary Study Committee and is an active CAPRA volunteer often serving as a mentor, advisor and visitor to parks and recreation organizations nationwide.

 Director of Planning